 The Center for Excellence in Teaching and Learning (CETL) offers study skills support to graduate students in Arts, Sciences, and Engineering (AS&E), the School of Medicine and Dentistry, the Simon Business School, and the Warner School of Education.
-Graduate students who may be taking AS&E undergraduate courses may also benefit from CETL's study groups and tutoring services.

 One-On-One Study Skills Support

-|Ali Safivand has experience teaching and consulting with undergraduate students abroad and here at U of R for many years.
+|Ali Safivand has experience teaching and consulting with undergraduate students abroad and here at the University of Rochester for many years.
 Before coming to Rochester in 2012, he was full-time faculty in Teaching English to Speakers of Other Languages (TESOL) abroad.
 Ali has been working as a Study Skills Consultant and instructor at CETL since 2014.
 Currently, he is a PhD candidate at the Warner School of Education and Human Development in Teaching and Curriculum working on his dissertation.|

 |Weijia is a third-year doctoral student in Teaching and Curriculum at the Warner School of Education.
 Prior to coming to Warner, Weijia was a Lecturer in ESL at several colleges in NJ including Rutgers and Bergen County College.
 She also received Master Degrees from both Rutgers and The College of New Jersey.
-Before coming to the U.S., she received her B.A. in English from Hunan University in China.|
+Before coming to the U.S., she received her BA in English from Hunan University in China.|

 Study Skills Printable Resources

-These worksheets are a small sample of the many different resources we can provide you during an appointment.
+These time management worksheets are a small sample of the many different resources we can provide you during an appointment.
 Please make an appointment to review these worksheets and learn how to use them most effectively.